| Erin Ptah ( @ 2008-05-26 04:52 pm UTC |

 "REDUCTO!" shouted a voice behind him.
 "That fiend!
 He won't get away with this!"

 Jon turned.
-Standing in the doorway was a young woman with a pinstriped suit, a red bob, a cup of coffee in one hand, and an expression that looked like it could cut steel.
+Standing in the doorway was a young woman with a pinstriped suit, a red bob, a cup of coffee in one hand, and a glare that looked like it could cut steel.
 For all Jon knew, it actually would.

 "My assistant, Judy Ken Sebben," said Birdman.
 "Um, Judy, we don't—"